Recipe by kris

 i followed this recipe exactly and they were great!! they turned out very well the kids gobbled them up no more box mix for me!! thanks for sharing this recipe:-)UPDATE: made these again and they turned out even better this time the only thing i did different was let the milk "sour" a bit longer added a teaspoon of vanilla and sugar just a tip double the recipe as the original does not make too many!!

 New family recipe.
 They were nice and tender and the ingredients were all in the cupboard.
 I doubled the recipe also.
 If this is 8 servings, it is one little pancake for 8 people.
 Double or triple the recipe for your family.
 They puffed up while cooking but were not heavy at all but nice and light.
 Do not overmix these and let them sit for a 1/2 hour after mixing before frying.
 The batter thickens and is nice.
+UPDATE: This is still our favorite pancake recipe but tried making these the night before, putting them in the refrigerator and making in the morning.
+Works great and convenient, especially when you have a busy morning schedule.
+It deserves 5 with doubling the recipe.
+Just change the serving size to 16 and it is better for 4-6 servings.

 * Percent Daily Values are based on a 2,000 calorie diet.